Contact Us

 Second Charge Mortgage Calculation Summary

 By assessing income, existing commitments, living expenses, and stress-testing for potential interest rate rises, lenders determine if the borrower can afford the second charge mortgage.
 The affordability calculations ensures that taking on the additional debt will not overly strain the borrower’s finances and helps prevent future financial difficulties.
-Always consult with a financial advisor such as John Charcol for personalised advice.
-Contact us on 0330 433 2927 to learn more.
+Always consult with a financial adviser such as John Charcol for personalised advice.
+Contact us on 0808 303 5587 to learn more.